 Homes and attics provide bats with warm and consistent temperatures as well as protection from predators when they are not feeding.
 A firm understanding of bat biology and behaviour is critical to their control.
 Bats in Canada enter hibernation in early September as the weather cools and flying insects become harder to find.
 During winter some bats will migrate several hundred kilometers to large communal roosts located in caves and abandoned mines.
 Still, the majority of Little Brown Bats and Big Brown Bats will spend their winters inside man-made structures.
 It is not entirely uncommon for bats living in the attic to find their way into the living space of a home in the dead of winter as sudden increases in temperature can cause bats to awaken from hibernation.

 In spring and summer, female bats find the high temperatures of attics ideal for raising their babies.
 During the day, they will find a cozy section of the attic to rest, only emerging at night to feed.
 Many people find it difficult to think of bats as part of the urban wildlife landscape.
-In reality, bats are as at home in large urban centres, like Toronto, Ottawa and Montreal, as they are in small rural communities.
+In reality, bats are as at home in large urban centres as they are in small rural communities.
 Bats will often choose homes and buildings near bodies of water, where insects can be found in abundance.